keithn/vsvimguide/README.md

 *TO BE DONE*

+## Editing

+Simple editing transformations makes up a large amount of programming, both VsVim and Resharper give a lot of assistance with editing your code

+*TO BE DONE*

 ## Unit Testing

 Managing unit tests efficiently is key to doing things like TDD and making sure the unit test process is not painful or requires any undue effort